-Nixers are a common term for after hours or part time work.
+Nixers are a common term for after hours, or part-time, work.
 Some examples are consultancy work, giving grinds or selling goods at a market.
 You must pay tax on this income.

 How do I declare this extra income?

 If you receive payments over €5,000 a year, you will need to register for self-assessment.
-Once you register file your tax return form on Revenue Online Services (ROS).
+Once you register, file your Form 11 Income Tax Return on Revenue Online Service (ROS).